“Labor Omnia Vincit” McKay Law

 Categories of Conduct That Have Supported IIED Claims

-• Severe abuse
+• Severe workplace abuse

 • Knowing falsehoods causing significant emotional injury

-• Deliberate cruelty in vulnerable circumstances
+• Deliberate humiliation in vulnerable circumstances

 • Wrongful disclosure of highly sensitive information